etherkit/Si5351Arduino/README.md

 Example
 -------
 Include the Si5351Arduino library into your instance of the Arduino IDE.
 Download a ZIP file of the library from the GitHub repository by using the "Download ZIP" button at the right of the main repository page.
 Extract the ZIP file, then rename the unzipped folder as "Si5351".
 Finally, open the Arduino IDE, select menu Sketch > Import Library... > Add Library..., and select the renamed folder that you just downloaded.
+Restart the IDE and you should have access to the new library.

 (Yes, the Arduino IDE can import a ZIP file, but it doesn't like filenames with characters such as dashes, as GitHub does when it appends the branch name with a dash.
 Perhaps there's an elegant way around this, we'll see.)